Chandini149/Marketing-Analytics/README.md

 - 🌐 Integrate additional data sources (e.g., socioeconomic indicators).
 - 🤖 Explore ensemble models and deep learning architectures.
 - ⚖️ Address dataset biases and enhance feature engineering.

-🤝 **Acknowledgments**
-Developed by Chandini Karrothu as part of the **Statistical Learning** course at Kent State University.
-Inspired by practical applications of data science to optimize marketing strategies in the financial sector.